 Activity options vary depending on destination and operator.
 Activity level is determined by the range and intensity of activities you choose to participate in.
 Discuss with your Trip Planner which options are best for you.

 From the comfort of your floating base camp, make your first forays to the picturesque bays at South Bruny Island.
-We hope to enjoy picturesque coastal walks through flowering heathlands and eucalypt forests, a more leisurely stroll on long stretches of pristine sand, or a more active tramp up the headland for sweeping views of Cloudy Bay and beyond to the Southern Ranges.
-Later, as we sail southwards, keep an eye out on for views of Cape Bruny’s historic lighthouse.
+Enjoy picturesque coastal walks through flowering heathlands and eucalypt forests, a more leisurely stroll on long stretches of pristine sand, or a more active tramp up the headland for sweeping views of Cloudy Bay and beyond to the Southern Ranges.
+Later, as you sail southwards, watch for views of Cape Bruny’s historic lighthouse.

-From the comfort of the ‘mother ship’, enjoy a ship cruise at the Maatsuyker Island Group.
-Spy Australia’s most southerly lighthouse at Maatsuyker Island, and delight in the majesty of soaring shy albatross in the skies above Mewstone Island before setting sail up Tassie’s wild west coast.
+From the comfort of the ‘mother ship,’ enjoy a ship cruise at the Maatsuyker Island Group.
+Spy Australia’s most southerly lighthouse at Maatsuyker Island and delight in the majesty of soaring shy albatross in the skies above Mewstone Island before setting sail up Tassie’s wild west coast.

 Marvel at the mystique of the far-flung Kent Islands – often missed on conventional maps – and experience its rich natural and human history.
 This cluster of three main islands and four smaller islets comprise Tassie’s northernmost national park.
 Discover the bountiful, nutrient-rich waters created by the convergence of three major ocean currents, which help feed Australia’s largest fur seal colony.
-Scan the shorelines and skies for sooty oystercatchers, short-tailed shearwaters, petrels and prions; contemplate the looming granite lighthouse; and discover stories of sealers, sailors and shipwrecks in the original lightkeeper’s cottage (the oldest in Australia, and now museum) run by the islands’ only two inhabitants.
+Scan the shorelines and skies for sooty oystercatchers, short-tailed shearwaters, petrels, and prions; contemplate the looming granite lighthouse; and discover stories of sealers, sailors, and shipwrecks in the original lightkeeper’s cottage (the oldest in Australia, and now museum) run by the islands’ only two inhabitants.

-The striking scenery of Freycinet Peninsula tempts you for another day of discovery, whether you hike its towering pink granite peaks for a spectacular view, paddle its iridescent-blue waters, or beachcomb a pristine white beach peppered with orange lichen-covered boulders.
+The striking scenery of Freycinet Peninsula tempts you for another day of discovery, whether you hike its towering pink granite peaks for a spectacular view, paddle its iridescent-blue waters, or beach comb a pristine white beach peppered with orange lichen-covered boulders.
 The surrounding wilderness is also alive with flora and fauna.
 On your adventures, keep an eye out for white-breasted sea eagles soaring in the skies above, Bennett’s wallabies lazing under a she-oak, the local pod of bottle-nose dolphins, or perhaps one of the short-beaked echidnas that are sometimes seen foraging for ants in daylight hours.
-Weather permitting, we may also visit the nearby Schouten Island group, where gangs of fur seals can be seen vying for their favourite rocky resting place.
+Weather permitting, you may also visit the nearby Schouten Island group, where gangs of fur seals can be seen vying for their favorite rocky resting place.

 Day 11: Hobart | Disembark